WLS-TV: Former on-air staff

+Studios

+WLS-TV's studios at 190 North State Street include the former State-Lake Theatre's gutted and converted interior.

+Beginning in 1959, Playboy's first television show, Playboy's Penthouse, filmed for two years at 190 North State Street.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:

 Prior to February 24, 2011, WLS-DT3 carried ABC 7 News NOW, featuring local news and weather and national/sidebar content from The Local AccuWeather Channel.
 The ABC O&Os discontinued their Local AccuWeather channels on February 24, 2011, replacing its programming with a letterboxed standard-definition simulcast of their Live Well subchannels, though AccuWeather's content/branding agreement with ABCOTS, including WLS-TV, continued unchanged.
 WLS-DT3 formerly served as a charter affiliate of Laff diginet from its launch in January 2015.
 To accommodate the WXFT channel share which took effect in December 2017, WLS-TV discontinued the third Laff subchannel, which shifted over to a subchannel of WXFT's sister station, WGBO-DT2, and reduced the Live Well feed from a reduced-bitrate 720p broadcast to a 480i format.
 After WLS moved to their new channel post-spectrum transition, it soon picked up This TV after ABCOTS picked up the network for their stations in the spring of 2021.